Wesley Person Jr.

-Wesley Person Jr. (born August 1, 1995) is an American professional basketball player for Szedeák of the Nemzeti Bajnokság I/A. Person played college basketball for Troy University.
+Wesley Person Jr. (born August 1, 1995) is an American professional basketball player who last played for Rabotnički of the Macedonian League.
+Person played college basketball for the Troy Trojans.

 Professional career

-Roseto Sharks (2018–2019)

-After going undrafted in the 2018 NBA Draft, on July 18, 2018, it was reported that Person signed his first professional basketball contract, a one-year deal with the Roseto Sharks of the Serie A2 Basket.
+After going undrafted in the 2018 NBA draft, it was reported on July 18, 2018, that Person signed his first professional basketball contract, a one-year deal with the Roseto Sharks of the Serie A2 Basket.

-Maine Red Claws (2019–2020)

-On October 26, 2019, Person was selected by the Maine Red Claws with the 4th pick in the 2nd Round of the 2019 NBA G League Draft and was included in the training camp roster, but was later waived on November 9, 2019, before the Maine Red Claws finalized the opening night roster.
+On October 26, 2019, Person was selected by the Maine Red Claws with the 4th pick in the 2nd round of the 2019 NBA G League Draft and was included in the training camp roster.
+However, he was later waived on November 9, 2019, before the Maine Red Claws finalized the opening night roster.

-Egis Körmend (2020–2021)

-On February 19, 2020, the Egis Körmend announced that they had brought Person to replace Erjon Kastrati.
+On February 19, 2020, Egis Körmend announced that they had brought Person to replace Erjon Kastrati.

-Newcastle Eagles (2021–2022)

 On September 8, 2021, the Newcastle Eagles announced that they had signed Person to replace Matt Scott, who had suffered a season-ending injury.

+For the 2023–24 season, Person signed with Korihait in Finnish Korisliiga.